 And there are some problematic areas, and there traditionally have been.

-Many many social conservatives think that full-fledged libertarians don't stand for any moral code, for example, at all.
+Many social conservatives think that full-fledged libertarians don't stand for any moral code, for example, at all.

-And it's that not hurt anybody that becomes the and I think this is true for a lot of people.
+And it's that not hurt anybody that becomes the, and I think this is true for a lot of people.

-People people's lives are not lived in a vacuum.
+People's lives are not lived in a vacuum.

-I in fact, I don't think the case can be made that even a a single person with no family, whatever he or she does, doesn't affect anybody.
+If you had no family, in fact, I don't think the case can be made that even a single person with no family, whatever he or she does, doesn't affect anybody.

 If you have a job and you engage in a behavior that's destructive to you, but theoretically not to anybody else, it still is destructive.

-You're still you uh you work for somebody.
+You're still, you work for somebody.

 You're still impairing your ability to do that, depending on the behavior that we're talking about.